sewakshekokar/Secure-Multiparty-Computation-with-Beaver-Triples-Sequential-Execution-/README.md

 ---
 ## Running the Protocol

-The parties must be started in the following order to avoid connection issues:
+Open 4 terminals and run the parties in the following order:

 1. **Start Party 0**
    ```bash